Letizeus/Unlock/README.md

   <img src="https://github.com/user-attachments/assets/758344ab-72da-43a0-b6f9-6884c4b0aa67" alt="Unlock App Icon" width="120"/>
 </div>

-A creative platform for designing interactive digital calendars.
+A creative platform for designing interactive digital countdown calendars.
 The essential tool for artists and designers to craft personalized reveals.

 ## Design With Purpose

 Transform your ideas into thoughtfully designed doors.
-Each one can showcase your photos, videos, or written content, arranged in customizable grid layouts that reflect your artistic vision.
+Each one can showcase your photos, videos, or written content.

 ## Creative Tools